Belissa Andía Pérez

 Belissa Andía Pérez (born 7 July 1953, Atico) is a Peruvian activist and essayist.
 She is the "trans secretariat" of Instituto Runa de Desarrollo y Estudios sobre Género.
 She is also a member of the Junta and the secretary in the International Lesbian, Gay, Bisexual, Trans and Intersex Association, a Latin American organization that represents the interests of transsexuals.
 She is also a founding council member of the Hirschfeld Eddy Foundation.
+Andía Pérez is known for her fieldwork with transgender sex worker communities, which she uses to push for legal protections against transphobic state violence.

 Biography

-She was born in Arequipa, Peru.
-She went to elementary school at San Antonio de Padua and secondary school at Bartolomé Herrera.
+Andía Pérez was born in Arequipa, Peru.
+She went to elementary school at San Antonio de Padua and secondary school at Bartolomé Herrera, where she served as a representative for the state school unit in plenary dialogue sessions.
 When she was a teenager, she came out to her family as a trans woman.
-She notes this was at a time when being gay was very taboo and that transgender people were rarely conceived of.
+She notes this was at a time when being queerness was very taboo and the transgender community lacked visibility, even within leftist spaces.

-In her youth, she became involved with Catholic organizations practicing liberation theology.
+Andía Pérez attended the National University of San Marcos in pursuit of a degree focused on genetics, during which she became involved with Catholic organizations practicing liberation theology.
 She left these Christian groups later, due to ideological contradictions.
-She soon was involved in leftist organizations due to their themes of meeting the demands of the working class and of sexual liberation, and finding these issues and more to be related to capitalism.
+She soon became more heavily involved in leftist organizations, such as the Vanguardia Revolucionaria, focused on meeting the demands of the working class and of sexual liberation, experience which would inform her later feminist theory.

-Pérez attended university for two years are National University of San Marcos in pursuit of a degree focused on genetics, though she did not graduate.
+Andía Pérez did not graduate university, and held a variety of short-term jobs while becoming involved with LGBTQ+ rights organizations such as the Homosexual Movement of Lima (MHOL).
+Andía Pérez also founded the Red Carnations in 2006, a transgender collective based in Lima that documents state violence against Transgender sex works, and provided shelter for those affected by HIV/AIDS complications.

-In 2004, she became a member of the International Lesbian, Gay, Bisexual, Trans and Intersex Association's (IGLA's) World Board for the Latin American and Caribbean Region.
-By the next year, the group decided there needed to be a transgender official.
-Thus, at the 2005 Latin American Regional Conference, members elected Pérez to the position.
+In 2004, Andía Pérez became a member of the International Lesbian, Gay, Bisexual, Trans and Intersex Association's (IGLA's) World Board for the Latin American and Caribbean Region.
+By the next year, the group decided there needed to be a transgender official, leading to Andía Pérez's election at the 2005 Latin American Regional Conference.